suyu-emu/suyu-v0.0.4/README.md

 * Additional hardware (e.g. GPUs as needed to improve rendering support, other peripherals to add support for, etc.)
 * CI Infrastructure

-If you would prefer to support us in a different way, please join our [Discord](https://discord.gg/edenemu), once public, and talk to Camille or any of our other developers.
+If you would prefer to support us in a different way, please join our [Discord](https://discord.gg/edenemu) and talk to Camille or any of our other developers.

 ## License